Film Thickness Dependence of Protein Adsorption from Blood Serum and Plasma onto Poly (Sulfobetaine)-grafted Surfaces

 In this work, we investigate protein adsorption from single protein solutions and complex media such as 100% blood serum and plasma onto poly(sulfobetaine methacrylate) (polySBMA)-grafted surfaces via atom transfer radical polymerization (ATRP) at varying film thicknesses.
 It is interesting to observe that protein adsorption exhibits a minimum at a medium film thickness.
 Results show that the surface with 62 nm polySBMA brushes presents the best nonfouling character in 100% blood serum and plasma although all of these surfaces are highly resistant to nonspecific protein adsorption from single fibrinogen and lysozyme solutions.
 Surface resistance to 100% blood serum or plasma is necessary for many applications from blood-contacting devices to drug delivery.
 This work provides a new in vitro evaluation standard for the application of biomaterials in vivo.

 Cheng, Gang, "Film Thickness Dependence of Protein Adsorption from Blood Serum and Plasma onto Poly (Sulfobetaine)-grafted Surfaces" (2008).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 144.